laminas/laminas.dev/README.md

 `App\GitHub\Event\RegisterWebhook` | `App\GitHub\Listener\RegisterWebhookListener` | Use the GitHub API to register the Laminas-BOT webhook with the given repository.
 `App\Slack\Event\RegenerateAuthorizedUserList` | `App\Slack\Listener\RegenerateAuthorizedUserListListener` | Use the Slack Web API to rebuild the list of authorized slash command users from the current #technical-steering-committee list.

-All listeners are decorated using the `DeferredListenerDelegator` class from the phly/phly-swoole-taskworker package.
+All listeners are decorated using the `DeferredServiceListenerDelegator` class from the phly/phly-swoole-taskworker package.
 This means that they will be executed via Swoole task workers at a later time, allowing the various webhooks to return immediately.

 #### Helper classes